tumic0/QtPBFImagePlugin/README.md

 layout algorithm to work properly.
 Additionally, the tile buffer must be large enough to contain all neighboring text features overlapping to the tile bounds (only data from the tile itself can be drawn to the resulting image).
-* Expressions are not supported in the styles, only property functions are implemented.
+* Expressions are not supported in the styles, only the original GL zoom functions are implemented.

 ## Changelog
 [Changelog](https://build.opensuse.org/projects/home:tumic:QtPBFImagePlugin/packages/QtPBFImagePlugin/files/qt6-qtpbfimageformat.changes)